usfcs-scholars/cs386-fall2021/guides/syllabus.md

 ##### Participation Assignments

 Students must complete weekly pass/fail participation assignments throughout the semester.
-Example assignments include posting questions for an invited speaker, providing presentation feedback, and responding to surveys and in-class polls.
+Example assignments include writing reflections, responding to discussion prompts, providing presentation feedback, and responding to surveys and in-class polls.

 ##### Mentor Meetings

+Students will be paired with a USF alumni mentor and will schedule a check-in with the mentor at least once a month during the 2021-22 academic year.
+Suggested discussion topics will be provided, but the student and mentor are encouraged to drive the conversations wherever they see fit.
+Topics could include strategies for finding an internship, imposterism, interviewing tips, day-to-day experiences as a software engineer/product manager/tech lead/etc., or even technical topics.

+Students will receive credit for:
+* Scheduling and preparing for a meeting each month
+* Attending the meeting
+* Reflections and discussions after the meeting

 ##### Community Engagement